Michigan State Spartans Odds & Futures

 - Location: 534 Birch Road, East Lansing, MI 48824

 - Groundbreaking: July 24, 1986

 - Other events hosted: MHSAA basketball finals, concerts and other entertainment

 The Spartans have won the NCAA Men’s Basketball Tournament twice.
 The first time came in 1979 when Magic Johnson led Michigan State to a final game over Indiana State, which was led by Larry Bird.
 The last title came in 2000.
 After disposing of Wisconsin in the Final Four, the Spartans went on to defeat Florida in the title tilt by a score of 89-76.

 The broadcast outlet for Michigan State games will vary, but they can usually be found on one of the major networks that cover NCAA contests.
-Included on that list is CBS, Fox, ESPN, and BTN.
-The Spartans have been a fixture in the Top 25 for several years running, so they’ve become quite the attraction on the national level as well.
+Included on that list is CBS, Fox, ESPN, and the Big Ten Network.
+The Spartans have been a fixture in the national top 25 for most of current coach Tom Izzo’s tenure, so they’ve become quite the attraction on the national level as well.

 Just like on the gridiron, the biggest rivalry in hoops season is with in-state Michigan.
 The Spartans also have rivalries with a number of other top Big Ten programs, including Wisconsin, Minnesota, Indiana, Iowa, and Ohio State.
 However, it’s games against the Wolverines that really get the passions flowing on both sides.
 When it’s a season in which both teams are ranked in the top 25, the matchups can be even more intense.

 In the all-time head-to-head series, Michigan holds a 96-87 advantage (as of 2022) over Michigan in all-time contests.